richardhaslam/frackit/appl/example1/README.md

 Example 1
 =========

-In this exemplary application, a network of quadrilateral fractures is generated within the unit cube (see image above).
+In this exemplary application, a network of quadrilateral fractures with two main orientations is generated within the unit cube (see image above).
 The main file containing the source code to this example is the file `example1.cc` which is located in this folder.
-Note that this description focuses on the C++ implementation, but in `example1.py` it is illustrated how to realize this example using the Frackit python bindings.
+Note that this description focuses on the C++ implementation, but in `example1.py` you can find how to realize this example using the Frackit python bindings.

+<b> _In this example, you will learn how to:_ </b>

+* use the sampler class for quadrilaterals
+* define and enforce geometric constraints between entities
+* construct an __EntityNetwork__ out of the raw entities to gather connectivity information

 ### Quadrilateral samplers

-Two main orientations are considered for the quadrilaterals, for both of which a corresponding instance of the `QuadrilateralSampler` class is created.
+Two main orientations are considered for the quadrilaterals, and for both a corresponding instance of the `QuadrilateralSampler` class is created.
 For example, we instantiate an instance of this class by writing: